almovidhussaini/babylonclone/x/btcstaking/README.md

 #### Expression of Interest Delegation (EOI)

-The above mechanism requires the staker to first lock their funds and then request the ybtc blockchain to activate the stake.
+The above mechanism requires the staker to first lock their funds and then request the Babylon blockchain to activate the stake.
 For stakers that want to avoid this and prefer to first receive confirmation and then lock their funds on Bitcoin, the Expression of Interest (EOI) procedure can be used.